 References and Samples

 Make sure you get references and samples of previous work, this is not only for your peace of mind.
-Your IT Partner will be managing your businesses’ most sensitive information, so they should be vetted properly and this includes getting references of past clients.
+Your IT Partner will be managing your businesses’ most sensitive information.
+So they should be vetted properly and this includes getting references of past clients.
 This is also a good moment to ask about obstacles the past clients had with the potential service provider.

 Communication and Cultural Compatibility

-Often overlooked, communication and cultural compatibility is key to getting a partner who is not only easy to work with, but effective.
+Often overlooked, communication, and cultural compatibility is key to getting a partner who is not only easy to work with, but effective.
 Taking into consideration everything from time zones, to work culture, to communication styles is relevant to have a productive partnership.

-What Are the Risks of IT Outsourcing?
+What Could Be the Risks of an IT Outsourcing Partner?

-As in any decision, there are some risks to IT Outsourcing, three of the most important ones are partners that have inexperienced staff, partners with outdated tech skills, and hidden costs that can damage your business’s bottom line.
+As in any decision, there are some risks to IT Outsourcing.
+Three of the most important ones are partners that have inexperienced staff, partners with outdated tech skills, and hidden costs that can damage your business’s bottom line.
 Keep an eye out for them when deciding.

 One of the biggest risks companies encounter when outsourcing their IT tasks is realizing that there is inexperienced staff on the other end of the deal.
-At this point, you might want to run in the opposite direction and hire an in-house IT team, but keep in mind that your best tool against this is vetting your partner’s industry expertise and technical skills.
+At this point, you might want to run in the opposite direction and hire an in-house IT team.
+But keep in mind that your best tool against this is vetting your partner’s industry expertise and technical skills.
 This is the best way you can avoid hiring a partner that won’t meet your company’s expectations.

 Outdated Tech Skills